sudheeshkatkam/nlpclass-fall2013/site/assignments/a3ngrams.md

 The `train` method corresponds to step 1 above, `swapLetters` to step 3a, and `scoreCipherKey` to 3b and 3c.
 The `decipher` method on the trait may be useful for deciphering a text with a given key.

 The `train` method that you must implement receives tokenized sentences.
-However, unlike previous problem, you should train a *character* ngram model instead of a *token* model.
+However, unlike previous problem, you should train a *character* ngram model instead of a *word* model.
 To do this, you will treat each word as a "sentence" of letters, and train the model as such.

 You can run the decipher program from the command line: